alicesmail12/Snakemake-RNA-Sequencing/README.md

 **Step 4: Gather counts**

-Last I can print all the count columns to a new file.
+Lastly I can print all the count columns to a new file.

 ```bash
 # Run